 The table below shows how much providers currently charge contract customers as standard.
 Use this as a benchmark to see how much you could save with a roaming add-on:

 How much will it cost to use my phone outside the EU?

-Outside the EU it's a different story all together.
-Providers can charge what they like for calls, texts and data, and other than the monthly limit on data charges (£49), costs aren't capped.
+Outside the EEA it's a different story all together.
+Providers can charge what they like for calls, texts and data, and other than the monthly limit on data charges (£49 incl VAT), costs aren't capped.

 Some providers charge as much as £3/min to make a call and £2.50/min to receive a call.

-The table below shows the difference in charges when outside the EU with the EE network.
-Costs vary between providers, but we've used EE as it tends to be more expensive than other networks:
+The table below shows the difference in charges when outside the EEA with the EE network.
+Costs vary between providers, but we've used EE as an example because it tends to be more expensive than other networks.

 |Roaming costs with EE when outside the EU (incl VAT)|